-VEVINORD ORTION DESCRIPTION KEYWORD OPTION DESCRIPTION FILE=name Specify a job name stem for NBO file I/O. For example, "FILE=ch3nh2" could be used for methylamine (leading to a "ch3nh2.47" archive file, etc.).
-This helps identify NBO output (PLOT files, etc.) from different jobs.
-DETAIL Request additional details of the NBO search.
-This option (primarily for programming and debugging purposes) records details of the NBO loops over atoms and atom pairs, enroute to the final NBOs.
+KEYWORD OPTION DESCRIPTION FILE=name Specify a jobname stem for NBO file I/O, to help distinguish NBO output (e.g. PLOT files, FILE47, etc.) for different jobs.
+For example, FILE=ch3nh2 could be used for methylamine (leading to ch3nh2.31, ch3nh2.32, etc.).
+The string 'name' can be optionally specified in single quotes, thereby preventing certain ESS host programs (e.g. Molpro) from converting the string to all uppercase.
 BNDIDX Request print-out of the NAO-Wiberg Bond Index array and related valency indices (Section B.6.5).
 (The Wiberg bond index is routinely used to screen atom pairs for possible bonding in the NBO and NRT searches, but the values are not printed unless the BNDIDX keyword is activated.)
 AOINFO Request writing of information concerning the AO basis set (geometrical positions, orbital exponents, contraction coefficients, etc.) to an external file, LFN 31.
-This provides minimal information needed by the ORBPLOT orbital contour plotting programs (cf. "PLOT" keyword below.)
+This provides minimal information needed by the ORBPLOT orbital contour plotting programs (cf. "PLOT" keyword).
 PLOT Request writing of plot files required by orbital contour plotting program NBOView .
 This activates the AOINFO keyword as well as other matrix output keywords (AONBO=W, etc.) needed by NBOView .
 ARCHIVE=n Request writing the FILE47 archive file (Sec.
-B.7) to external disk file LFN = n , or, if "=n" is not present, to the default LFN = 47).
+B.7) to external disk file LFN n , or, if 'n' is not present, to the default LFN 47).
 This file can serve as the input file to run the GenNBO program in stand-alone mode, to repeat the NBO analysis (possibly with new job options) without repeating the calculation of the wavefunction.
-NBODAF=n Request writing the NBO direct access file (DAF) to external disk file LFN = n , or, if "=n" is not present, to the default LFN = 48.
+If ARCHIVE=ONLY, NBO will only write the archive file, then terminate.
+'ONLY' and 'n' may be used simultaneously.
+For example, ARCHIVE=51,ONLY will write the archive file to LFN 51 (only).
 DIST Print out an atomic distance table (primarily for convenience in GenNBO applications).
 This keyword is turned on automatically when BNDIDX or NRT are requested under GenNBO.